That’s it. 2018 is over. If you thought last year was fast, then this year passed in little over a blink.

 It was the year Meghan and Harry tied the knot.
 Social media, in particular Facebook and Google, became more creepy in their attempts to swindle all info they could from us for advertising bucks.
 Is Mark Zuckerberg even a human being? #AndroidsCanManipulatePeopleToo.
 Celebrities had careers destroyed over tweets and comments they made years ago.
 There were more shooting in the United States.
 Because of course.
 Musicians Aretha Franklin and Avicii, Spongebob creator Stephen Hillenburg, Stephen Hawking, Stan Lee and meme legend Stefan Karl Stefansson all passed on.

 In 2018, I continued my political website The Fifty Percent Review, albeit on a less frequent schedule.
 I discovered an old novel hidden in the depths of a portable hard drive and decided on a whim that it was salvageable.
 This novel, which was 40,000 words in, was one of my more readable works of fiction from my high school years, so over the course of a month, I rewrote it and added another 10,000 words.
-It’s still about 5,000 to 10,000 words from completion, but I’m hoping to complete this novel–which could possibly be described as part supernatural thriller and part transgressive fiction–by the end of 2019.
+It’s still about 5,000 to 10,000 words from completion, but I’m hoping to complete this novel–which could possibly be described as part psychological thriller and part transgressive fiction–by the end of 2019.
 Stay tuned for more info.
 I also released a short story on this site: a post-apocalyptic piece called No Zombies in the Real World.

 According to my WordPress stats, my most popular blog post for 2018 was my review of Masih Alinejad’s The Wind in My Hair.